-Each member of the Committee will examine each Proposal in detail to measure its contents against the evaluation criteria.
+Each member of the Committee will examine each Proposal in detail to measure its contents against the evaluation factors and assign a score to each factor.
 The Committee will then meet and formulate its collective conclusions.
-The Committee must discuss significant variations in their evaluations or assessments of technical merit and resolve discrepancies or fully explain them.
-The Committee will assign a Pass/Fail score for each Technical Proposal by consensus.
+The Committee must discuss significant variations in evaluator's scores or assessments of technical merit and resolve discrepancies or fully explain them.
+The Committee will assign the final score for each Technical Proposal by consensus.